 There were very few comments about a tag that Jennifer put on one of her stories, about two people listening to music so loud that they couldn’t hear trains coming.
+There’s a real and significant reason I publish such stories, but not everyone grasps that.

 Here’s the story, from True’s 6 February 2011 issue: